sauravaryaA00236910/CMP1005_FinalProject_ExpenseTrackerApp_A00236910/Readme.md

 I also modified some UI aspects of the page from the site.css file in the wwwroot folder.

-After that for my final submission, I added an integration test project to the solution and included some integration tests to test if the application loads successfully.
+After that, for my final submission, I have added an integration test project to the solution and included some integration tests for possible screens and pages to test if the application loads as intended.

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\